Unaimd/musicPlayer/README.md

 ![playing song](https://raw.githubusercontent.com/alexbcberio/musicPlayer/master/docs/images/playing%20audio.PNG)

+## Right click on a song to show some options
+More options will be available on future versions, currently you can switch the theme from dark to light

 ## controls
 On the current version the controls can't be changed, it'll be implemented on future versions.
 Here are the currently available controls:
 * **Play** and **Pause**: ALT + SPACEBAR or PlayPause button media key